 Kenneth Langa, MD, PhD, a professor of internal medicine at the University of Michigan, is one of the wary ones.
 “There’s the potential benefit of... identifying people more likely to decline,” Langa told The New York Times.
 “The flip side is overdiagnosis, labeling someone and getting people in the clinical cascade, where you start doing the test and people start doing more brain imaging and being at the doctor’s more and getting more concerned.”

-This could be especially frustrating for some families, as there is currently no cure for Alzheimer’s and other forms of dementia.
+That could be especially frustrating for some families, as there is no cure for Alzheimer’s and other forms of dementia.

-Those studies could help researchers make new advances in not only treating but eventually curing dementia.
+Those studies could help researchers make new advances in not only treating but also curing dementia.

 Janet O’Dell, RN